gautamshrinivas/MindMaps/terraform.md

 * ## Resource

-* The infra component which we want to create, while creating resouce we need to pass some arguments
+* The infra component which we want to create, while creating resources we need to pass some arguments
 ```
 resource "<type-of-resource>" "<name for reference in tf tempalte>" {
     argument_1 = "value_1"